AprilShade/MKWorld_TimeTrials/Courses/Peach_Stadium/strategies.md

 Upsides: Chains from Spiral Skip.
 Also ridiculously easy to pull off once you know how it works.

 Issues: Can't really think of any.

+Note: It is better to release CJ before your boost runs out, as you will suffer less from the shitty air physics of a CJ.

 ---
 ## CONFIRMED, BUT OBSOLETE